God was dead.

 All that remained behind were his dumb third cousins: Hunger and Misery.
 And those bastards were drawn to me like flies to shit.

-Gas, some said caused it; government conspiracy, insisted others; magic, was the best one I had heard so far.
+Somebody named it that in a poem and it stuck — a tale about a world where the sun never shows its face through the thick clouds covering the sky.
+Gas, some said, caused it; government conspiracy insisted others; magic was the best one I had heard so far.
 Magic or gas — who cared?
 We would be dead soon enough.
-If it wasn’t from the grey depression sucking your life out then it would be the lack of food or the foul air.
+If it wasn’t from the depression sucking your life, then it would be the lack of food or the foul air.

 “Hey, watch where you’re going!”